Walter Baranger, former senior editor of news operations at The New York Times, joined InquireFirst as vice president in August 2017.

-Walter Baranger retired in January 2017 from The New York Times, where he most recently served as senior editor for news operations.
-During his 27-year tenure, he logged more than 3 million airline miles traveling to more than 60 countries and nearly all of the U.S. states in support of the Times's newsroom.
+Baranger has a deep understanding of the challenges facing journalists in Latin America and around the world.
+During his 27-year tenure at The Times, he logged more than 3 million airline miles traveling to more than 60 countries and nearly all of the U.S. states in support of the Times newsroom.

 He has covered 13 wars and conflicts, several Olympics, and countless political conventions and special events including the impeachment trial of President Clinton, 9/11, the Oklahoma City bombing and Hurricane Katrina.
 Baranger was The New York Times Company’s longtime delegate to the International Press Telecommunications Council, and was liaison between the newsroom and major news wire services.